Image contrast enhancement based on the Schr\"odinger operator spectrum: Contrast enhancement algorithm

 \subsection{Evaluation metrics}

 Various metrics have been used in previous studies have been used for the evaluation of contrast enhancement algorithms based on the achievement of adequate contrast enhancement with minimum distortion.
-To evaluate both contrast enhancement and quality preservation, the following quality metrics were used in this study are used: MSE \citep{Kuran}, peak signal-to-noise ratio (PSNR) \citep{Mukho}, SSIM \citep{Mukho}, absolute mean brightness error (AMBE) \citep{Kuran,Arici}, entropy \citep{Arici}, gradient magnitude similarity deviation (GMSD) \citep{Xue}, patch-based contrast quality index (PCQI) \citep{Wang}, and feature similarity index measure (FSIM)\citep{Srinivas,Al}.
-These metrics indicate the performance of the proposed method in terms of noise, contrast enhancement, and level of distortion to evaluate the final quality of the enhanced image.
+To evaluate the performance of the algorithms, the following metrics were applied: Mean Square Error (MSE)\cite{Asamoah2018, attar}, Peak Signal to Noise Ratio (PSNR)\cite{Asamoah2018}, Structural Similarity Index (SSIM) \cite{MORENO}, Entropy ratio defined as the entropy of the image enhanced over the entropy of the original image \cite{sahnon2018}, Contrast Improvement Index (CII) \cite{Mirza}, Entropy Enhancement Measure (EME)\cite{Zhou2019}, Universal Quality Image Index (UQI)\cite{Singh2018}.
+Finally, it’s important to clarify that to have a fair comparison between the learning-based and image-processing methods, all the methods were tested and compared using the same images, corresponding to 30\% of the datasets.
+In addition, learning solutions where pre-trained with LOL dataset to avoid overfitting due to not enough training data.

-\section{Results and Discussion}
+\section{Results and discussion}

-The proposed contrast enhancement method was evaluated using two well-established databases used for contrast enhancement evaluation: TID2013, where level 5 contrast distortion was used, and CEED2016 \citep{Vijaya,Kumar,Pallavi,Kuran,Srinivas}.
+The proposed contrast enhancement method was evaluated using two well-established databases used for contrast enhancement evaluation: TID2013, and the CSIQ datasets used for test contrast enhancement methods, where we had an original low contrast image, and the high contrast ground truth that will help us to investigate the performance of the method \cite{Vijaya,Kumar,Pallavi,Kuran,Srinivas}.
 These databases offer diverse image collections with varying degrees of contrast, enabling comparison with existing techniques and providing insights into the performance of the proposed method.
+In addition, the results will be compared with some state of the art method such as Tripartite sub-image histogram equalization (TSIHE) \cite{tripa}, Improved adaptive gamma correction with weight distribution (IAGCWD) \cite{IAGCWD}, Pixel-wise gamma correction (PWGC) \cite{PWGC}.